-- Weekly message from Interim Chief Executive, Professor Wendy Reid - Overview of HEE education and training news, and our continued response to COVID-19 - An update from your regional office
+- Weekly message from Interim Chief Executive, Professor Wendy Reid - Overview of HEE education and training news, and our continued response to COVID-19

 Weekly message from Interim Chief Executive, Professor Wendy Reid -

 To safeguard our future workforce supply, we need to minimise disruption to training and get it back on track.
 Read the full message here.